chirag8arora/practice/academic/cs6373_pl/review-final.md

 #####8.
 After language design and implementation [what are the four times bindings can take place in a program?]

-> - ? language design time – bind operator symbols to operations

-> - ? language implementation time – bind floating point type to a representation

-> - ? writing time

 > - compile time - bind a variable to a type in C or Java

 > - load time - bind a C or C++ static variable to a memory cell

+> - link time

 > - run-time - bind a non-static local variable to a memory cell

+> - (FYI) language design time – bind operator symbols to operations

+> - (FYI) language implementation time – bind floating point type to a representation

 #####9.
 Define static binding and dynamic binding.